austinreadhoff/rolladex/project.md

 ---

 ## Backlog, low-priority items, and Stray Thoughts, in no particular order
+- roll20 iframe?
-- Recently opened viewable on landing page
+- Recently opened viewable on landing page - replace auto-open?
 - fancy bars slight text offset
 - Less ugly pdf export (including not showing the cursor)
 - gm tools: monster reference
     - integrate with turn tracker
+- Signify spellbook spells using icon in catalog list
 - Enhance spellbook description display
     - Custom solution (modal?) that shows the entire descrption
     - Also, actually discoverable in the UI
-- Roll dice from sheet
+- Roll dice from sheet by clicking on things
 - Command Palatte
     - Roll abilities/skills/saves
     - Rests